jina-ai/GSoC/README.md

 3. Abstract

-Provide a brief summary of your proposal, including what it will contribute to the project and to Weaviate.
+Provide a brief summary of your proposal, including what it will contribute to the project and to Jina AI.

 4. Detailed Description